Naglbagl/ahnObjectSwitch/README.md

 Switch like statements for any object inherited from id

-View the sampple project to see how it works
+View the sample project to see how it works